Table Of Contents

 Career Potential

-Roles include Data Analyst, Business Analyst, and Operations Analyst.
-Industries like finance, e-commerce, healthcare, and logistics all depend on data analysts to stay competitive.
+Roles include Data Analyst, Business Analyst and Operations Analyst.
+Industries like finance, e-commerce, healthcare and logistics all depend on Data Analysts to stay competitive.

 Key Tools